 Housing and Residence Life Staff are authorized to make reasonable requests of residents while performing their duties.
-All residents are obligated to comply with these requests in a respectful manner, and failure to comply may result in disciplinary action.
+All residents are obligated to comply with these requests in a respectful manner, and failure to comply will result in disciplinary action.

 Posting and Mailing Policy

-Housing and Residence Life is responsible for monitoring all literature distributed or posted in the public areas of residence hall facilities.
+The Office of Housing and Residence Life is responsible for monitoring all literature distributed or posted in the public areas of residence hall facilities.
 All literature to be distributed or posted needs to be approved in advance by staff in the Student Success Center or in Housing and Residence Life.
 Information is approved and posted based on the following criteria:

 - Fliers attempting to sell goods and services, including personal tutoring.
 We will accept 5 copies of these fliers to be posted in the lobbies of the Residence Halls.